nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.1.
 Module-related Features

-This segment focuses on describing the implementation of module-related features, the functionality of the commands as well as the design considerations taken.

 #### 4.1.1 Adding a Module

 This feature allows user to add a new Module.
 If the creation is successful, a confirmation message on the newly created Module will be displayed to the user.

-**Implementation**

 The command for listing all modules is implemented by the `AddModuleCommand` class that extends `Command`.